Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Methodology

 \subsection{Temporal Inconsistency-based Curiosity}

-During the training phase, we save a snapshot of the model every $j$ epoch.
+During the training phase, we save a snapshot of the model parameters along the optimization path, for every $j$ epoch.
 Therefore, as shown in Figure~\ref{method}, we can get $n$ models in temporal order, which can be denoted as $\{f_1,f_2,\cdots,f_n\}$.
-In the practical implementations, the sliding window strategy is used, and we replace the older model using the new one.
-Given a state-action pair $[s_t,a_t]$, we can obtain a set of predicted values $\hat{s_{t+1}}$ for the next state using $n$ snapshots of the predictive model.
-We can then use the prediction matrix $\mathbf{P}$ containing the predicted values to evaluate intrinsic rewards.
-For a subset of the state space that the agent has been thoroughly explored, we assume higher consistency can be obtained across multiple snapshots.
-For underexplored parts, the model may still have high prediction errors and uncertainties, resulting in higher inconsistent over time along the temporal order.
-Obviously, the stronger the temporal inconsistency between predicted values is, the less exploration of state-action pairs can be.
-However, how to assess inconsistency in predicted values is also an under-explored topic, which will be discussed in the following part.
+The sliding window strategy is used, and we replace the older model using the new one.
+Given a state-action pair $[s_t,a_t]$, we can obtain a set of predicted values $\hat{s}_{t+1}$ for the next state using $n$ snapshots of the predictive model, then we use the prediction matrix $\mathbf{P}$ containing the predicted values to evaluate intrinsic rewards.

+For a subset of the state space that the agent has been thoroughly explored, most of the snapshots can show similar prediction ability after sufficient sampling and training, so higher consistency can be obtained across multiple snapshots.
+For under-explored parts, the snapshots show high prediction errors and uncertainties because of insufficient training and different parameters, resulting in higher inconsistency over time along the temporal order.
+Obviously, the stronger the temporal inconsistency between predicted values is, the less exploration of state-action pairs can be, which has been validated in the toy example (Figure~\ref{toyexample}).
+However, how to assess the temporal inconsistency of predicted values is also an under-explored topic.

-\subsection{Measuring inconsistency Using Weighted nuclear norm}
+\subsection{Measuring Inconsistency using Weighted Nuclear Norm}

-To measure the distance, different norms can be used, such as the $\ell_1$, $\ell_2$, $\ell_F$.
-In the experiments, we utilize the nuclear norm~\cite{chen2022nuclear} to measure the inconsistency between different snapshots, due to the superior performance and high noise-tolerance.
+To measure the distance between multiple vectors, different norms can be used, such as the $\ell_1$, $\ell_2$, $\ell_F$.
+Instead, based on our analysis proposed in \cite{chen2022nuclear}, we utilize the nuclear norm to measure the inconsistency between different snapshots, due to the superior performance and high noise tolerance.
 Moreover, we propose a novel weighting mechanism, with the goal to assign different weights to the snapshots.